In Search of Our Mothers' Gardens: Part III

 "From An Interview" gives readers a deeper insight on Walker's personal struggle with self-worth.
 Walker extensively reveals her inner conflicts and the imperative events in her life that has made her the person she is.
 Walker refers to herself as a "solitary" person from as early as her childhood.
-Walker was discloses that she was teased as a child due to her disfigurement, which made her feel worthless and later on as a college student she began to seriously contemplate suicide.
+Walker discloses that she was teased as a child due to her disfigurement, which made her feel worthless and later on as a college student she began to seriously contemplate suicide.
 Walker says, "That year I made myself acquainted with every philosopher's position on suicide, because by that time it did not seem frightening or even odd, but only inevitable".
 Walker also began to lose her faith in a higher being because she felt as though her thoughts of suicide disappointed God, therefore weakening her relationship with him.
 Walker explains that with the help of friends and poetry she unraveled herself from this path of self-destruction.
 According to Walker her main release of energy is through poetry.
 Walker then explains her passion for poetry, "Since that time, it seems to me that all of my poems-and I write groups of poems rather than singles-are written when I have successfully pulled myself out of a completely numbing despair, and stand again in the sunlight.
 Writing poems is my way of celebrating with the world that I have not committed suicide the night before".
 Walker expresses that with her experiences she has developed a passion to help Black women who lack the self-esteem as she once did.

 "If the Present Looks Like the Past, What Does the Future Look Like?" addresses the divide within the black community.
 In the opening of the essay Walker bluntly begins with the division among lighter and darker skinned black women.
 Walker speaks about how lighter women unintentionally and unknowingly offend dark skinned women when she says, "What black women would be interested in, I think, is a consciously heightened awareness on the part of light black women that they are capable, often quite unconsciously, of inflicting pain upon them; and that unless the question of Colorism– in my definition, prejudicial or preferential treatment of same-race people based solely on their color– is addressed in our communities and definitely in our black "sisterhoods" we cannot, as a people, progress.
 For colorism, like colonialism, sexism, and racism, impedes us".
 Walker encourages the two groups to be sensitive towards one another, or else progression of Black people will be haunted.
 Walker urges Black people to pave the way for future generations to eliminate the distress experienced by her and many others.
 Walker expresses this thought when she says, "…I believe in listening-to a person, the sea, the wind, the trees, but especially to young black women whose rocky road I am still traveling".